acuminous/yadda/README.md

    When 1 green bottle accidentally falls
    Then there are 99 green bottles standing on the wall
 ```
+If you're using a different test framework or want custom annoations you'll need to write the code that process the annotations from the parsed feature or scenario.
+The [MochaPlugin](https://github.com/acuminous/yadda/blob/master/lib/plugins/MochaPlugin.js) is a good starting point.

 ### Comments
 You can add single line or block comments too.